ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+In Cask of Alvjdknt.?Professor
+Wilder, of Cornell university, gives the
+following short rules for action in ease |
+of accident, which it will be found useful
 to preserve ami remember :
 For dust in the eyes, avoid rubbing; j
 dash water in them; remove cinders, j